BYUCamachoLab/simphony/docs/source/dev/index.rst

 Contributing to Simphony
 ########################

-Not a coder?
+Not a developer?
 Not a problem!
 Simphony is still a developing project, and we could use a lot of help.
 These are all activities we'd like to get help with (they're all important, so we list them in alphabetical order):

 - Code maintenance and development (architecture input welcome)
-- Fundraising
-- Marketing
+- Marketing, getting the word out and increasing usage
-- Writing technical documentation and examples
+- Writing technical documentation and examples (particularly if you're just a user but have found the project useful)

 Development process - summary
 =============================